HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The corresponding functions are as follows:

-- As a selector, the source data (`on` attribute value) should be a container, and the function should return an item in the source data.
+- As a selector, the source data (`on` attribute value) should be a container.
+And the function should return an item in the source data.
-- As an iterator, this function should return an array generated based on the source data, and subsequent iterations occur on this array.
+- As an iterator, this function should return an array generated based on the source data.
+And subsequent iterations occur on this array.
-- As a reducer, the source data should be a container, and this function should return the data after specific reduction processing on the source data, usually an object.
+- As a reducer, the source data should be a container.
+And this function should return the data after specific reduction processing on the source data, usually an object.

-When using the `by` preposition attribute to specify an external function executor as the sorter, the executor must be implemented as a function with the following prototype:
+When using `by` preposition attribute to specify an external function executor as the sorter.
+The executor must be implemented as a function with the following prototype:

 ```python
 def sorter(on_value, with_value,
          against_value = None, desc = False, caseless = False):
 ```

-That is to say, the `against` attribute specified by the `sort` element and the adverb attribute values such as `ascendingly`/`descendingly`, `casesensitively`/`caseinsensitively` are passed through `against_value`, `desc` and `caseless` parameters .
+That is to say, `against` attribute specified by `sort` element and the adverb attribute values such as `ascendingly`/`descendingly`, `casesensitively`/`caseinsensitively` are passed through `against_value`, `desc` and `caseless` parameters .

 When used as a sorter, the source data should be an array or collection.
 This function performs specific sorting processing on the source data and returns the source data itself.